 Green Tourism

-Blue Reef Cottages are committed to providing a good quality service while also minimising the environmental impact of our activities.
+Blue Reef Cottages are committed to providing a premium quality service while also minimising the environmental impact of our activities.
 A symbol of this commitment is our membership of the Scottish Tourist Board’s Green Tourism Business Scheme.
 This Scheme provides accreditation and encouragement for tourism businesses to reduce the environmental impact of their activities.
-By encouraging sustainable practice it ensures the continued enjoyment of the environment of Harris for future generations.
+By encouraging sustainable practice it ensures the continued enjoyment of the environment on Harris for future generations.

 The whole of Harris is designated as a National Scenic Area and is administered by Scottish Natural Heritage (SNH).
-Harris is ideal for observing some of the British Isles rarer species, such as otters, seals and eagles.
-There are many walking and cycling routes to enjoy, and the island’s beaches offer unforgettable views.
-Blue Reef Cottages are committed to an environmentally-friendly practice and since we opened in 2003, we have received the Gold Award from the Green Business Tourism Scheme.
-“We are proud to have achieved this award and we are committed to reducing the impact we have on the environment”.
+We are committed to an environmentally-friendly practice and since we opened in 2003, we have received the Gold Award from the Green Business Tourism Scheme.

 At Blue Reef cottages our Green activities include – recycling waste, using low energy light bulbs, using local, fair trade and environmentally friendly cleaning products.
-Additionally we provide detailed information for those interested in cycling, walking and outdoor activities.
 We also encourage our guests to use local suppliers, who source locally and seasonally available foods.
 All this contributes to keeping money within the local economy and supports local businesses.
-There is plenty of information available in the cottage on local transport, walking and cycling(electric bikes are available for use) and every consideration is given to the needs of the tourist during their stay.
+There is plenty of information available in the cottage on local transport, walking and cycling (electric bikes are available for use) and every consideration is given to the needs of our guests during their stay.

 Turf Roofs